 NBC, in a public statement, said following noteworthy things:

-In addition, we asked Apple to take concrete steps to protect content from piracy, since it is estimated that the typical iPod contains a significant amount of illegally downloaded material.
+In addition, we asked Apple to take concrete steps to protect content from piracy, since it is estimated that the typical iPod contains a significant amount of illegally downloaded material.and

-This is straight out of the music industry’s playbook: assume your customers are criminals and treat them with contempt.
+This is straight out of the music industry’s playbook: assume your customers are criminals and treat them with contempt.and

 Yes, their estimation of pirated content on the iPod is probably an accurate one, but what business is it of theirs?
 It would be similar to me entering a record-store and having to submit to a strip-search for "estimated" pirated content.
 It is disrespectful and any customer-focussed company would know that.